-Rescue efforts paused in Florida over concerns remaining building could fallComments
+Rescue efforts have been halted in Florida over concerns about the stability of the remaining building.

 Rescue efforts at the condominium that partially collapsed in Florida were paused on Thursday out of concern about the stability of the remaining building, officials said.